notofonts/noto-docs/src/miniarticles/NotoSansMandaic.md

 # Noto Sans Mandaic

-Noto Sans Mandaic is a sanserif design for texts in the historical Mandaean (Mandaic) script.
+Noto Sans Mandaic is a sans serif design for texts in the historical Mandaean (Mandaic) script.

-Noto Sans Mandaic has multiple weights, contains 132 glyphs, 7 OpenType features, and supports 37 characters: Mandaic.
+Noto Sans Mandaic has multiple weights, contains 132 glyphs, 7 OpenType features, and supports 37 characters from the Unicode block : Mandaic.

 ## Supported writing systems